Last updated: 12/01/2012

 • If you have a trailer, the internet connection can be used while driving without moving the aircard to the truck.
 Everything stays in its place, only your computer is moved to the truck.

 • You do NOT have to load Verizon software (VZ Access Manager) on your computer.
-Many people (including me) have had a lot of problems with this software.

 If you are thinking of an aircard instead of a satellite system, or as an alternative to just using WiFi, there are a number of things to consider:

 • Most important is the supplier.
 The cellular companies do not support use of cellular routers other than the mifi-like devices.
 It is best to use a third party supplier that can provide proper technical support.
 Personally, I like the 3GStore.
-They have proven over the years to give superb customer service/support, and their prices are VERY good.
+They have proven over the years to give superb customer service/support, and their prices are good.

 • Which technology: 3G networks are available everywhere at the moment - all carriers support 3G.
 4G is the newer "emerging" technology that allows greater speeds.
 The time has come to buy for 4G, so do not buy anything that is ONLY 3G capable.
 Including amplifiers and antennas.